The traditional banking model

 the Peer Estate/Marketplace lending model

-Peer Estate directly matches lenders with borrowers via our online platform.
-By allowing investors to directly choose their loan, we can risk price each loan and, therefore, judge each individual borrower and property on its own merits.
-Doing so, allows us to manage risk in line with our investors appetite and, by removing the large bank infrastructure, we can pass on these savings directly to our user through high investment returns.
+Peer Estate matches lenders with borrowers via our online platform.
+By allowing investors to choose their loan, we can risk price each loan and, therefore, judge each individual borrower and property on its own merits.
+Doing so, allows us to manage risk in line with our investors appetite and, by removing the large bank infrastructure, we can pass on these savings to our user through high investment returns.
 We can therefore attract capital for our borrowers.